 * Fresh uncertainty towards French elections adds to risk aversion

-* Yen stands at five-month highs vs dollar, euro, sterling
+* Yen hits five-month highs vs dollar, euro, sterling and Aussie

-TOKYO, April 12 (Reuters) - The dollar languished at a five-month low versus the yen early on Wednesday, as simmering geopolitical tensions checked risk appetite and put the safe-haven Japanese currency in favour.
+LONDON, April 12 (Reuters) - The yen hit five-month highs against the dollar, euro and sterling on Wednesday, as simmering geopolitical tensions checked risk appetite and put the safe-haven Japanese currency in favour.

 “There was a lot of bids and option barriers lined up around 110 yen, so a breach of this level shows how widespread the latest dollar selling was,” said Junichi Ishikawa, senior forex strategist at IG Securities in Tokyo.

 “The yen’s gains against the euro also bears watching, with uncertainty towards the French presidential elections clearly the driving factor.”